-If TLS is used on the N32 interface, the following applies: The SEPP shall replace the authority header in the HTTP Request with the FQDN of the receiving SEPP before forwarding the protected HTTP Request on the N32 interface.
-The SEPP shall not change the 3gpp-Sbi-Target-apiRoot header.
+If TLS is used on the N32 interface, the following applies: The sending SEPP shall replace the authority header in the HTTP Request with the FQDN of the receiving SEPP before forwarding the protected HTTP Request on the N32 interface.
+The sending SEPP shall not change the 3gpp-Sbi-Target-apiRoot header.

 NOTE: This solution does not require the SEPP to support TLS wildcard certificate for its domain name during TLS setup, nor the SEPP to generate a telescopic FQDN for the target FQDN.